 The project was sanctioned by Eni (at the appropriate local, regional and corporate level) and its partners during 2017.
-Construction began in July 2017 and is expected to be completed before 2022, with first gas expected in mid-2022.
+Construction began in July 2017 was completed in Q4 2021, with hook-up and commissioning pending and with first gas expected in June 2022.
 Eni has indicated that they are not aware of any legal, regulatory, political or economic obstacles that would impact the completion of this project as planned.

 SGS has carried out the procedures needed to provide an opinion of the appropriateness of the methodologies, the adequacy and quality of the data and the depth and thoroughness of the reserves estimation process used by Eni and the classification and categorization of the reserves appropriate to the SEC regulations.
-As stated above, the reasonableness of ENI's proved reserves estimates has also been assessed.
+As stated above, the reasonableness of Eni's proved reserves estimates has also been assessed.
 SGS has made every effort to ensure that the interpretations presented herein are accurate and reliable in accordance with SEC regulations, good industry practice and its own quality management procedures.